 The availability of large data sets collected by these sensors demand the use of AI for analysis and early action.
 Devices for detecting unsteady gait to predict the risk of fall in the home, as well as signs of stroke or heart attack are already in place today, e.g., in watches and hearing aids.

 Another area of great potential is in patient-detected health concerns.
 Skin lesions account for 20 percent of primary care visits1 and the majority of those do not require prescription drugs.
 Existing United States Food and Drug Administration (FDA) cleared products capture images with phone cameras, transmit the image to the cloud, and return with either a recommendation for over-the-counter treatment or to see a physician.
 It is important to recognize that while skin lesions repThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.